Supalosa/supalosa-chronodivide-bot/README.md

 ## Publishing

 A Github Action has been set up on the [main repo](https://github.com/Supalosa/supalosa-chronodivide-bot).
+We use npmjs's [trusted publisher](https://docs.npmjs.com/trusted-publishers#supported-cicd-providers) setup to do this.

 To publish a new version of the bot:

 ```
 npm version v0.6.0 # major.minor.patch
+git push origin tag v0.6.0
 ```

-Then, use the Github UI to create a new release with the corresponding version.

 ## Contributors